ninjawarrior1337/crocs-and-socks/README.md

 ```

 # About
 This is a bot created using [Discord.JS](http://discord.js.org) and [Discord Akairo](https://www.npmjs.com/package/discord-akairo) as the underlying bot framework.
+I started this as a way to practice Javascript, now idk why I'm still maintaining this.

 # Commands
 ## Main Commands